TarikZiyad1/Twitter.Streaming/README.md

 The application can run locally or on an EC2 instance.

-The application will push data data into the another `Twitter.Monitoring` application for the [repo](#https://github.com/TarikZiyad1/Twitter.Monitoring)
+The application will push data into the another `Twitter.Monitoring` application for the [repo](#https://github.com/TarikZiyad1/Twitter.Monitoring)

 Ensure that you put your own environment variables in the `.env` file for: